turbot/steampipe-plugin-aws/docs/tables/aws_pipes_pipe.md

 # Table: aws_pipes_pipe

-Amazon EventBridge Pipes connects sources to targets.
-It reduces the need for specialized knowledge and integration code when developing event driven architectures, fostering consistency across your company’s applications.
+Amazon EventBridge Pipes connect sources to targets.
+It reduces the need for specialized knowledge and integration code when developing event-driven architectures, fostering consistency across your company’s applications.
 To set up a pipe, you choose the source, add optional filtering, define optional enrichment, and choose the target for the event data.

 ## Examples